joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/03/16/opinion/trump-iran-war-support.html

 **Fast-Moving Fire in Queens Kills 4, Including a Child**\
-`Fierce winds fueled a blaze in a mixed-use building on Monday, killing at least four people and injuring 12 others, officials said.`\
+`Fierce winds fueled a blaze in a mixed-use building on Monday, killing four people and injuring 12 others, officials said.`\
 https://nytimes.com/video/nyregion/100000010783112/flushing-queens-building-fire.html

 **Aide Accused by Hegseth of Leaking Is Hired for Intelligence Job**\